VertebrateResequencing/wr/.docs/nextflowdsl/phase1.md

 `Declaration`, `PublishDir`).
 Handle process blocks with directives (`cpus`, `memory`, `time`, `disk`, `container`, `maxForks`, `errorStrategy`, `maxRetries`, `publishDir`, `env`), input/output sections, and script bodies.
-Reject DSL 1 syntax with a clear error.
+Reject legacy DSL 1 syntax with a clear error.
 Ignore unrecognised directives with a warning.
 Covering all 13 acceptance tests from A1.

 - [ ] implemented